hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/7-Dashboard.md

 Each processed vendor is saved in the HiPay Marketplace cash-out integration for Mirakl database.

-Vendors logs are displayed with the following information:
+Vendor logs are displayed with the following information:

 |Name       | Description  |
 |-----------|--------------|